M3GAN: Critical response

 M3GAN has been described as a gay icon or a queer icon.
-Erik Piepenburg of The New York Times described M3GAN as being "the gorgeous and loyal but messy and insolent [women]", the type of women gay men are protective of.
+Erik Piepenburg of The New York Times wrote that "women like M3gan, the gorgeous and loyal but messy and insolent ones", are the type of women gay men are protective of.
 Jack King of GQ described M3GAN as being "factory made" as a queer icon, such as the use of gay-friendly terminology on Twitter.
-Screenwriter Akela Cooper, in an interview with SFX Magazine, attributed the gay icon status to the "found family" motif of the film, though Asyia Iftikhar of PinkNews attributed it to M3GAN's campness.
+Screenwriter Akela Cooper, in an interview with SFX Magazine, attributed the gay icon status to the "found family" motif of the film, though Asyia Iftikhar of PinkNews attributed it to M3GAN's campiness.

-Sequel
+Accolades

+At the 2023 MTV Movie & TV Awards, M3GAN was nominated for Best Villain (M3GAN).
+The film was nominated in three categories at the 2023 Golden Trailer Awards: "Family" (Inside Job) for Best Horror, and "Bringing Life To M3GAN" (The Fabulous Group) and "Meet M3GAN" (Paradise Creative) for Best Digital – Horror / Thriller.
+It won the Best Digital – Horror/Thriller category for "Getting Hacked".
+M3GAN won Best Horror at the 6th Hollywood Critics Association Midseason Film Awards.
+At the 51st Saturn Awards, the film received two nominations: Best Science Fiction Film and Best Performance by a Younger Actor.

+In 2024, the film won Campiest Flick honors from GALECA: The Society of LGBTQ Entertainment Critics via the group's Dorian Awards, where it was also nominated for Genre Film of the Year.

+Future

-In November 2022, The New York Times reported that Universal was pleased by how the film turned out and is planning to make a sequel.
-In January 2023, Johnstone confirmed talks of a sequel, with Wan explaining that he has an "idea of where sequels would go".
-A few weeks later, Universal set a release date of January 17, 2025, with the title revealed as M3GAN 2.0.
-The film will be written by Cooper with Williams and McGraw returning as Gemma and Cady, respectively.
-Johnstone is in talks to return to direct.
+In November 2022, The New York Times reported that Universal was pleased by how the film turned out and was planning to make a sequel.
+In January 2023, Johnstone confirmed talks of a sequel, with Wan explaining that he had an "idea of where sequels would go".
+The sequel, M3GAN 2.0, was written by Cooper, with Williams and McGraw returning as Gemma and Cady, respectively.
+Johnstone was in talks to return to direct.
+The film was scheduled to be released on January 17, 2025, but was pushed back to May 16, 2025, before being pushed back once more to June 27, 2025.

+In June 2024, a spin-off titled SOULM8TE was announced as being in development, with Kate Dolan directing and rewriting the screenplay based on a previous draft written by Rafael Jordan.
+The film is scheduled to be released on January 9, 2026, having been originally slated for release on January 2, 2026.